OliviaKali/GP-Brewology/README.md

 Each trait's final weight can be scored from a possible 2 to 10.
 The highest trait is used to make the recommendation.
 Each trait is linked to a beer.

-# API

-Two APIs used- Giphy and Yelp

-Yelp is not compatible with CORS so JSON response was pulled from proxy website (CORS-anywhere heroku) with yelp search endpoint attached to it
-Yelp API passed through headers
-Data used in the ajaxCall to keep the url string neater UserInput used in on-click function so user can search any location and find breweries in that area Yelp API defaults a return of 20 businesses- used for loop to return only 12 results jQuery used to append results into card on html

-Giphy IDs used so specific gifs are attached with the specific results

 # Credits